 EcoFlow began on Kickstarter and Facebook intending to develop new power banks and technology that could run without fuel and required less upkeep.
 This Kickstarter led to the development of the solar-powered EcoFlow power station and the impressive EcoFlow Delta 1300.

-The EcoFlow River 600 Series.
-The new River series consists of the Ecoflow Delta River 600, the River 600 Max, and the River 600 Pro (not released as of November 3rd 2020), all of which use solar power to charge their power banks.
+The EcoFlow River 600 Series consist of the Ecoflow Delta River 600, the River 600 Max, and the River 600 Pro, all of which use solar power to charge their power banks.
 Each portable power station can efficiently replace the generators of the past.
-These gadgets are lightweight, efficient, and easy-to-use.
+These gadgets are lightweight, efficient, and easy to use.